GeoSensorWebLab/awm-styles/CODE_OF_CONDUCT.md

-# OpenStreetMap Carto Community Code of Conduct
+# Arctic Connect Developer Community Code of Conduct

 ## Why have a Code of Conduct?

 Online communities include people from many different backgrounds.
-The OpenStreetMap Carto contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.
+The Arctic Connect developer contributors are committed to providing a friendly, safe and welcoming environment for all, regardless of age, disability, gender, nationality, race, religion, sexuality, or similar personal characteristic.

-The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about OpenStreetMap Carto effectively, productively, and respectfully.
+The first goal of the Code of Conduct is to specify a baseline standard of behavior so that people with different social values and communication styles can talk about Arctic Connect development effectively, productively, and respectfully.

 The second goal is to provide a mechanism for resolving conflicts in the community when they arise.

 The third goal of the Code of Conduct is to make our community welcoming to people from different backgrounds.
-Diversity is critical to the project; for OpenStreetMap Carto to be successful, it needs contributors and users from all backgrounds.
+Diversity is critical to the project; for Arctic Connect development to be successful, it needs contributors and users from all backgrounds.

 With that said, a healthy community must allow for disagreement and debate.
 The Code of Conduct is not a mechanism for people to silence others with whom they disagree.

 ## Where does the Code of Conduct apply?

-If you participate in or contribute to the OpenStreetMap Carto ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.
+If you participate in or contribute to the Arctic Connect developer ecosystem in any way, you are encouraged to follow the Code of Conduct while doing so.

-Explicit enforcement of the Code of Conduct applies to the OpenStreetMap Carto GitHub project and code reviews.
+Explicit enforcement of the Code of Conduct applies to the Arctic Connect GitHub project and code reviews.

 ## Values

-These are the values to which people in the OpenStreetMap Carto should aspire.
+These are the values to which people in the Arctic Connect developer projects should aspire.

 - Be friendly and welcoming
 - Be patient